Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 If you’re like many hams you have an external tuner because your radio’s built-in tuner just doesn’t cover a broad enough range.
 And, if you’re like most hams, you probably cuss when you have to change your mode setting and reduce power every time you need to peak up your tuner, only to reverse the process to operate.

 The Mini eliminates this frustration with it’s External Tuner Mode.
-When you enter this mode (from the Mode menu) the Mini automatically changes your radio’s mode to CW and reduces the output power to a setting you choose.
+When you enter this mode (from the Mode menu) the Mini automatically changes your radio’s mode to CW (or AM or FM if you prefer) and reduces the output power to a setting you choose.
 In addition, the [B] button becomes a latching Key Out control.
 Just press it once to key the radio and press it again to unkey.
 If this weren’t enough, the PTT switch on the function keypad or a remote PTT switch become momentary Key Out controls.
 Just press any of these buttons to generate a tuning carrier.
 You can instantly change your output power by turning the encoder.
 When you’re done tuning just press the Esc button (button C) to return to the original mode and power settings.
 It couldn’t be easier!
 Here’s a photo of External Tuner Mode in active key out mode.

 Third-Party Apps

 About now you’re probably wondering if the Mini is compatible with third-party apps like log books and WSJT-X. Yes it is.
 Just connect the Wio Terminal’s USB-C port (on the Mini) to your PC, connect your third-party app to the virtual serial port created for the Wio, then tell your program it’s talking to a Kenwood TS-2000.
 That’s it.
 The Mini will translate the Kenwood commands from the app to the protocol of whatever radio the Mini is connected to.
-You’ll still be able to control your radio using the Mini.
+You’ll still be able to control your radio using its tuning dial or the Mini.
 If you switch to another radio your app won’t even know it.

 Flex Control